-• Environmental impacts of re-entering the site to conduct reclamation activities to correct sparse desirable herbaceous vegetation, noting that reclamation work in this case would predominantly be conducted by hand rather than with heavy equipment.
-Refer to Section 3.2 for factors to consider related to reclamation of deficiencies.
+- Environmental impacts of re-entering the site to conduct reclamation activities to correct sparse desirable herbaceous vegetation, noting that reclamation work in this case would predominantly be conducted by hand rather than with heavy equipment.
+Refer to Section 3.0 for factors to consider related to reclamation of deficiencies. - Availability of suitable seed mixes - Commercially available native seed mixes are often grass dominated, sourced from non-local origins, and lacking the most desirable native grass species for forested environments (e.g., hairy wild rye) as well as desirable native forb species (Powter et al., 2018).
+Use of seed mixes should consider the trade-off between increasing total herbaceous species cover, potentially without adding truly desirable herbaceous species, with the negative consequences of increased competition for naturally recovering vegetation.

-1 This approach is similar to the native-infill species concept in the Native Grasslands Criteria (Alberta Environment and Sustainable Resource Development, 2013b); acceptable levels of total desirable herbaceous cover on forested sites can be defined by the abundance of herbaceous species in off-site controls.
+1 This approach is similar to the native-infill species concept in the Native Grasslands Criteria (Alberta Environment and Sustainable Resource Development, 2013b).
+Acceptable levels of total desirable herbaceous cover on forested sites can be defined by the abundance of herbaceous species in off-site controls.